 1. Corporate Identity Number (CIN) : L31402WB1934PLC007993 2.
 Name of the Company : Eveready Industries India Ltd. 3.
-Registered Address : 2, Rainey Park, Kolkata -700019 2, Rainey Park, Kolkata -700019 4.
+Registered Address : 2, Rainey Park, Kolkata -700019 4.
 Website : www.evereadyindia.com 5.
 E-mail id : investorrelation@eveready.co.in 6.
 Financial Year reported : 2021-22 7.
-Sector(s) that the Company is engaged in (industrial activity code wise) : The Company is engaged in the business of marketing of dry cell batteric rechargeable batteries, flashlights, general lighting products and small hor appliances which come under a single business segment known as Consun Goods. (see below for industrial activity (NIC) code) 8.
+Sector(s) that the Company is engaged in (industrial activity code wise) : The Company is engaged in the business of marketing of dry cell batter rechargeable batteries, flashlights, general lighting products and small happliances which come under a single business segment known as Consi Goods. (see below for industrial activity (NIC) code) 8.
 3 key products/services (as in balance sheet) Key products / services NIC Code Dry Cell Batteries 27201 Flashlight (Torches) 27400 Lighting and Electricals 27400 9.
 Total number of locations where business activity is undertaken (a) Number of International Locations : Nil (b) Number of National Locations : Registered and Corporate Office in Kolkata 6 manufacturing operations and 18 sales offices across India 10.
-Markets served by the Company - · · · · · · · · · · · · · · · · · · · 10.
-National/International (Exports)

-SECTION B: FINANCIAL DETAILS OF THE COMPANY

-1. Paid up Capital : ₹ 3,634.36 Lakhs 2.
+Markets served by the Company - Local/State/National/International : National/International (Exports) SEC CTION B: FINANCIAL DETAILS OF THE COMPANY 1.
+Paid up Capital : ₹ 3,634.36 Lakhs 2.
 Total Turnover : ₹ 1,19,646.12 Lakhs 3.
 Total Profit/(Loss) after Taxes : ₹ 4,748.29 Lakhs 4.
-Total Spending on Corporate Social Responsibility (CSR) as percentage of profit after tax (%) : Refe er to Annual Report on CSR 5.
-List of activities in which expenditure in 4 above has been incurred : Refe r Annual Report on CSR activities
+Total Spending on Corporate Social Responsibility (CSR) as percentage of profit after tax (%) : Refer to Annual Report on CSR 5.
+List of activities in which expenditure in 4 above has been incurred : Refer Annual Report on CSR activit ies SEC CTION C: OTHER DETAILS 1.
+Does the Company have any Subsidiary Company/ Companies? Ξ Yes.
+2 wholly owned subsidiaries a s on March 31, 2022.
+2. Do the Subsidiary Company/Companies participate in the BR Initiatives of the parent Company?
+If yes, then indicate the number of such subsidiary Company(s) : The BR policies are extended to its subsidiary companies as applicable.
+3. Do any other entity/entities (e.g. suppliers, distributors etc.) that the Company does business with, participate in the BR initiatives : The Company encourages and su entities. pports the independent activities of other